joao13soares/ShoppingLists_SwiftUI_iOS/README.md

 # Shopping-List-App

-Shopping List App mae in Swift Ui for a school project.
+Shopping List App made in Swift Ui for a school project.

 Here you can create your shopping lists and then edit each one.